davidwightman/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 ### Trees

-Definition - A data structure that consisits of nodes in a parent/child relationship.
+Definition - A data structure that consists of nodes in a parent/child relationship.

 Lists are linear (one path).
 Trees are nonlinear (more than one path).